darlanxw/slack-block-builder-docs/docs/elements/channel-multiselect.md

 # Channel Multi-Select

-Created by using of the `ChannelMultiSelect` object.
+Created by using the `ChannelMultiSelect` object.

 ?> **Note:** This document is a reference to the `ChannelMultiSelect` object in **Block Builder**.
 For information on the business logic for the **Channel Multi-Select** in the context of the Slack Block Kit framework, visit [the Channel Multi-Select docs](https:&#x2F;&#x2F;api.slack.com&#x2F;reference&#x2F;block-kit&#x2F;block-elements#channel_multi_select) on Slack's doc site.